-The Obama administration lambasted the rating agency's decision, with former treasury secretary Timothy Geithner saying S&P showed "terrible judgment" and President Obama seeking to diminish the importance of S&P's verdict in an August 8 address to the nation.
-S&P defended its decision, even after admitting that it made a $2 trillion error in projecting deficits until 2021, a mistake which Treasury officials said should invalidate the rating.
+The Obama administration lambasted the rating agency's decision, with then Treasury secretary Timothy Geithner saying S&P showed "terrible judgment" and President Obama seeking to diminish the importance of S&P's verdict in an August 8 address to the nation.
+S&P defended its decision, even after admitting that it made a $2 trillion error in projecting deficits until 2021, a mistake that Treasury officials said should invalidate the rating.
 Moody's and Fitch didn't match S&P's downgrade.

-In October 2013, amid a partial government shutdown and an impasse over the debt ceiling, Fitch placed the U.S. AAA rating on negative watch, citing "political brinksmanship" that increases the risks of a U.S. default.
-China's Dagong Global Credit Rating cut its sovereign rating of the United States by one notch on October 17, 2013 after Washington reached a deal to fund the government, noting that the agreement helps the U.S. "avoid the default crisis for the moment" but doesn't address the rising national debt.
+In October 2013, amid a partial government shutdown and an impasse over the debt ceiling, Fitch placed the U.S. AAA rating on negative watch, citing "political brinksmanship" that increased the risks of a U.S. default.
+China's Dagong Global Credit Rating cut its sovereign rating of the United States by one notch on October 17, 2013, after Washington reached a deal to fund the government, noting that the agreement helped the United States "avoid the default crisis for the moment" but did not address the rising national debt.
 Dagong's ratings are barely watched outside of China, according to Reuters, and its analysis runs in tandem with Chinese officials.
 China is the world's largest holder of U.S. Treasuries.

 Regulating the Rating Agencies